MicrosoftDocs/power-platform/power-virtual-agents/copilot-ai-plugins.md

      ![Create Connector Description](media/copilot-ai-plugins/create-connector-description.png)

 1. Select **Create/Update Connector** and the connector's Swagger gets updated with appropriate annotations.
 1. Follow the instructions to certify the connector so that the plugin can be used in Microsoft Copilot.
+[Learn more](/connectors/create-a-connector-ai-plugin#submit-the-ai-plugin-enabled-connector-for-certification).

 After you create your plugin, [enable it for use in Microsoft Copilot](copilot-plugins-overview.md#use-plugins-in-microsoft-copilot).